IDI-Systems/acre2/docs/wiki/user/vehicle-intercom.md

 Some vehicles have additionally, restrictions on the amount of connections available in order to join the *passenger intercom*.
 These positions are configured by default to be in *PTT activation* mode.

 Optionally, each network has a master station.
 Such stations can broadcast a message (activation through intercom broadcast PTT key), temporarily disabling all transmit functionality in all stations.
 One useful feature in the master station is the *accent feature*.
-When enabled, radio incoming transmitions will have their volume reduced by 20% if intercom is being used by any crew member at the same time.
+When enabled, radio incoming transmissions will have their volume reduced by 20% if intercom is being used by any crew member at the same time.
 All intercom stations are affected by this behaviour.

 ## Infantry telephone